cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 {% endcapture %}
 {% include code_snippet.html class="javascript" code=my_include %}

 This gives JavaScript some real power when used as a functional language, which has been utilised by libraries like jQuery.
-Again, the most usual case is callback functions:
+Again, the most usual case is callback functions - which are essential in JavaScript for handling UI events and [Ajax](https://en.wikipedia.org/wiki/Ajax_(programming)) calls:

 {% capture my_include %}// let’s specify a simple callback function e.g. an alert box function registerClick() {